 Turtle number one flew out in front, and blew the others away.
 I’ve never seen a turtle move so fast, he was practically running!
 I think he was trying to get as far away from that cooler as possible.

 Unfortunately, our keys didn’t open the box.
 Maybe Scott and I will try again, as the jackpot grows!
+More fun photos of dogs and turtles here.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”